Insights & Metrics

 Surfaces:

 - GUI Dashboard rollup card — sits alongside the Beacon status bar at the top of the Dashboard.
+In v8 it gains a compact Commits / Net lines / Merge rate strip, a "Churn" top-projects row (ranked by net lines shipped, alongside the task-count "Top" row), and per-agent net-line figures in the agent legend.
 See the GUI Dashboard doc for the visual layout

 - TUI fleet overlay — bound to Ctrl+f, mirrors the GUI rollup